fintech-favie/FinTech-Journey-2026-300-days-/README.md

 ## Day 17 : 24 February 2026
 refactor: optimized decision-making logic using conditional branching Technical Notes: "Moved beyond binary if-else into a multi-condition elif ladder.
 This ensures mutually exclusive execution, reducing computational overhead and allowing for complex market state analysis."

+## day18: 25 February 2026
+implemented keyword-prefixed conditional logic Technical Lesson: "Confirmed that every conditional block must begin with the if keyword.
+Also mastered variable output formatting by separating strings from integers in the print() function."